nationalparkservice/QC-tips-and-tricks/1_getting_started/1_getting_started.md

 # 1_3_stray_commas

 When you load csv files, you are using commas to parse the columns of your data.
 Any stray commas, for example, those embedded in a comments column, will break the parsing process.
 Extra commas will typically create extra columns.
-This can be tracked using the problems() function.
+WIth R, this can be tracked using the problems() function.
 In the following example, I have introduced three stray commas into the dataset.
 Lets see if we can find them.

+In R,

-    flights2 <- read_csv("./flights_day1_stray_commas.csv")
+	df <- read_csv("Electric_Vehicle_Population_commas.csv")
-    problems(flights2)

-The output from this gives...

-    # A tibble: 3 × 5
-        row   col expected   actual     file
-      <int> <int> <chr>      <chr>      <chr>
-    1   100    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
-    2   200    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
-    3   300    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
-    >

-There is an extra column in each row indicated by problems().
-The fastest way to resolve stray commas is to load the csv file into a spreadsheet such as Excel and go directly to the row number(s) indicated by the problems() function.
-You will be able to identify which columns are affected by the stray commas.
+	problems(df)

+The function problems() identifies lines 100, 200 and 300 where there are problems.

+In Python,

+    df = pd.read_csv("Electric_Vehicle_Population_commas.csv")

+The read_csv() method fails and returns "Error tokenizing data" on line 100 of the data.
+Correcting this error, the read_csv() method finds the next error on line 200, and the method continues to throw parsing errors until the .csv file is clean.

+The offending commas can be quickly removed using a text editor such as Notepad, Notepad++ or VS Code.